Table of Contents

 Originating in ancient Egypt, where they were bred to hunt, the laidback, this healthiest dog breed is adaptable and serves as a companion dog today.
 Their average lifespan is 13 to 14 years.

 Basenjis does best with owners who can commit time to their exercise, playtime, and enrichment activities with their high energy levels.
-This companion will help you keep healthy too.
+This companion will help you stay healthy, too.

 People all over recognize this dog as Charles Schulz’s inspiration for Snoopy.